 - Request a multiple entry visa.

-- This visa is for mainland China.
-Americans traveling to Hong Kong or Macau do not need a visa for trips less than 90 days.
+- The above visa was for mainland China.
+When I took this trip, Americans traveling to the Special Administrative Regions (SARs) of Hong Kong or Macau did not need a visa for trips less than 90 days.
+Please verify the rules for SARs before you travel.

 - Print important information in Chinese, such as: hotel and embassy addresses, medications and emergency contacts.